-Population Number of new eligible family members
+Population Number of New Eligible Family Members

 American Indian or Alaska Native

 Asian

 Black or African American

 Hispanic or Latino

 Native Hawaiian or Other Pacific Islander

 White Non-Latino or Caucasian

 Some Other Race

 Multiple Races

 Not Reported

 Not Tracked

-26A.
-Race/Ethnicity Total (Must equal the number of new eligible family members served during the reporting period)
+13A.
+Race/Ethnicity Total (Must equal the number of new eligible family members served during the reporting period.)

-Population Number of new eligible family members
+Population Number of New Eligible Family Members

 Male

 Female

 Transgender

 Non-Binary

-Other (If Other, report the number and explain)
+Other (If Other, explain)

 Not Reported

 Not Tracked

-26B.
-Gender Identity Total (Must equal the number of new eligible family members served during the reporting period)
+13B.
+Gender Identity Total (Must equal the number of new eligible family members served during the reporting period.)